LighghtEeloo/flow.er/memo.md

 ## Model Draft (v0.2.1)

-**Note: This model is no longer representitive after v0.2.2, because v0.3.0 schedules a better model reframe.**
+**Note: This model is no longer representitive after v0.2.2,** because...

+Proposing a new app called *flow-er* with ...
+  - a flattened Entity data collection with EntityId
+  - a powerful FlowModel
+  - related keyword prompt
+  - better data operation (copy / move)
+  - better UI

 ### Data Model for Storage